FC Zhemchuzhina Yalta: History

 Zhemchuzhyna Yalta was founded in 2010 after the withdrawal of FC Feniks-Illichovets Kalinine from the Ukrainian First League.
-The team declared its readiness to takeover the rest of season in the First league.
+The team declared its readiness to take over the rest of season in the First league.
 However, Zhemchuzhyna was unable to get a license for the right to participate in the first league through licensing regulations of UEFA and FFU.
 The investors of Zhemchuzhyna guaranteed stable funding only if the club moved to Yalta.

 The team did not enter the PFL in the 2011–12 season.
 Instead the team participated in the championship of the Crimea and the amateur championship of Ukraine.

 In 2012–2013 season the club gained professional status and entered in the Ukrainian Second League championship in Ukraine.
 In June 2013 the club was refused attestation and expelled from the Ukrainian Second League because of numerous debts to players, staff and others.

 Following the annexation of Crimea by the Russian Federation, Zhemchuzhina were accepted into the Russian Professional Football League for the 2014–15 season.

 The team has a training base for sports called "Inkomsport" in Kuibysheve, which is approximately 60 miles from Yalta.